HomeOakAshFifeHow it all started: TarkaMeet the BoysPuppiesAbout Health TestingAgilityGundog WorkUseful LinksContact us

 Eye Test Certificate

 This is possibly even more essential for buyers of puppies to ensure they buy only from litters where both parents have been eye tested.
-GPRA is 100% genetic and so the status of the parent’s eyes entirely affects the puppies’ eyes for the future.
+The BVA eye examination is based on eye examination and is a means of identifying inherited and non-inherited eye conditions in dogs.
+This approach reassures breeders that the dogs they are to use for breeding have healthy eyes and the inclusive approach means that new and emerging problems re more likely to be recognised.
+The aim of the Eye Scheme is to reduce or eliminate the incidence of inherited eye disease.
 This test is not undertaken at a regular vet, but by a specialist.
-There are many, many clinics and testing sessions around the country OR you can book a private visit to one of the dozens of test specialists.
+There are many clinics and testing sessions around the country OR you can book a private visit to one of the dozens of test specialists.
 An eye test will be undertaken and a simple certificate given afterwards showing if the dog was affected or unaffected by the problems being examined for.
-This eye certificate should be renewed every 12 months.
+This eye certificate should be renewed every 12 months

 DNA test: Optigen